A Bottom Line for the LHC Data by Leveraging Pileup as a Zero Bias Trigger: The Zero Bias Sample

 Reconstructed tracks from charged particles are the most important handle for identifying pileup interactions.
 Individual collision vertices are built from tracks and various objects can be associated to these vertices through their associated tracks.
 For example, the jet vertex tagger (JVT) used in ATLAS is 90\% efficient at associating a jet with $20 <p_\text{T}< 50$ GeV to its correct vertex while mis-identifying stochastic or QCD jets from other vertices 1\% of the time~\cite{Aad:2015ina}.
 Ignoring the small detector inefficiencies and fake rates, the effective luminosity from the pileup collisions collected from a trigger system with bandwidth $w$ is given by

-The last term in Eq.~\ref{eq:zbtequation} is the integrated luminosity collected with standard triggers.
+The last term in Eq.~\ref{eq:ZBSequation} is the integrated luminosity collected with standard triggers.
 One way to derive this equation is to consider the number of events recorded by the LHC experiments.
 Suppose there is a process $X$ with a cross-section $\sigma_X$.
 If $\Sigma$ is the total inelastic cross-section, then a fraction $\sigma_X/\Sigma$ (on average) of all $pp$ collisions recorded will contain the process $X$.
 If the bandwidth is $w$ and assuming that the production of $X$ does not significantly influence this rate, then the total number of $X$ events will be $\langle\mu\rangle\times w\times T\times \sigma_X/\Sigma$, where $T$ is the amount of time the LHC is operated for $pp$ collisions and $\langle \mu\rangle$ is the average number of $pp$ collisions per bunch crossing.
 Now let $Y$ be any Standard Model process that can be triggered with 100\% efficiency and has a prescale of 1.
 Analogously to the calculation for $X$, the number of $Y$ events recorded will be $\langle\mu\rangle\times H\times T\times \sigma_Y/\Sigma$, where $H$ is the total rate of bunch crossings (40 MHz at the LHC).
-This shows that $\int \mathcal{L}dt=\langle\mu\rangle\times H\times T\times \Sigma$ and substituting this in for the equation for the number of $X$ events and solving for the effective luminosity results in Eq.~\ref{eq:zbtequation}.
-The bandwidth $w$ can go from the 100-500 Hz typical of Run 1 data-taking to the upper limit of the expected L1 trigger bandwidth for the High Luminosity LHC (HL-LHC) experiments~\cite{CERN-LHCC-2015-020,Butler:2055167}.
-Table~\ref{tab} shows the ZBT luminosity for various LHC running conditions in Run 1 and projected for Run 2 and beyond.
+This shows that $\int \mathcal{L}dt=\langle\mu\rangle\times H\times T / \Sigma$ and solving the system of equations to derive the effective luminosity for the process $X$ results in Eq.~\ref{eq:ZBSequation}.
+The bandwidth $w$ can go from the 100-500 Hz typical of Run 1 (2010-2012) data-taking to the upper limit of the expected L1 trigger bandwidth for the High Luminosity LHC (HL-LHC) experiments~\cite{CERN-LHCC-2015-020,Butler:2055167}.
+Table~\ref{tab} shows the ZBS integrated luminosity for various LHC running conditions in Run 1 and projected for Run 2 (2015-2018) and beyond.
 The effective prescale for the best HL-LHC data acquisition scenarios (last row in Table~\ref{tab}) is between 4000 and 6000.
-For trigger-level analyses of the ZBT dataset at the HL-LHC, the effective prescale is between 50 and 100.
-This means that if a particular signature has a primary trigger efficiency that is less than $0.02$-$0.03$\% offline or $1$-$2\%$ at L1, then the ZBT dataset will record more signal events.
-Cross-section limit projections are described in the next section.
+For trigger-level analyses of the ZBS dataset at the HL-LHC, the effective prescale is between 50 and 100.
+This means that if a particular signature has a primary trigger efficiency that is less than $0.02$-$0.03$\% offline or $1$-$2\%$ at L1, then the ZBS dataset will record more signal events.
+Note that the predicted integrated luminosity during Runs 2 and 3 of the LHC is about 300 fb$^{-1}$ while the final HL-LHC data is expected to be about 3 ab$^{-1}$.